 A style of teaching/learning where content is presented outside of class through the use of prepared media such as podcasts, and class time is used for active engagement between teachers and learners, and between learners and learners.
 (See also: Collaborative Learning (Peer/Group Work) in this Teaching Handbook.)
 Using the term "flipped" presumes that the traditional (or former) model of in-class content delivery was lecture-based.

 - 7 Myths About the Flipped Classroom, Debunked - Turn to your Neighbor, The Official Peer Instruction Blog

-- 7 Things You Should Know about Flip Teaching - EDUCAUSE Learning Initiative
+- 7 Things You Should Know About Flipped Classrooms - EDUCAUSE Learning Initiative

 - Reverse Instruction: Engaging Students in Deep, Meaningful Learning, CIIA, Western Washington University.

 - The Flipped Classroom Infographic - Jeremy Strayer, OSU; retrieved from Knewton

 - Flipping - introduces Jon Bergmann and Aaron Sams, the "fathers" of flip teaching, retrieved from ChannelTechSmith on YouTube; see also their website, Turning Learning on its Head

 - How 'Flipping' the Classroom Can Improve the Traditional Lecture - Dan Berrett, Chronicle of Higher Education

 - Mobile Learning and the Inverted Classroom - Derek Bruff, Agile Learning